ShunyaoWang/teleop_controller/README.md

 # teleop_controller
-Using keyboard to control RM AI Robot
+Using keyboard to control RM AI Robot.

 A developed version of controller of RM AI Robot, providing a class Controller to control robot not only by keyboard but also by user defined node.
-Besides, it has a simulator access, which is underdeveloping
+Besides, it has a simulator access, which is underdeveloping more in example.py
 # Install
 ~~~
 cd ~/catkin_ws/